QualiSystemsLab/Jira-Integration/README.md

 `CreateSandbox` creates an immediate reservation containing the specified resource using the CloudShell automation API.

-A third-party tool is expected to reserve this blueprint and execute `CreateSandbox`.
+A third-party tool is expected to reserve this blueprint and execute `CreateSandbox` using the sandbox API.

 ### UnquarantineWorker blueprint